luiz-albertoni/DynamicDataBaseBackup/README.md

 ## Overview

-The DynamicMysqlDatabaseBackup is Laravel package to dynamically take a dump from your Mysql database and storage to a filesystem (local filesystems, Amazon S3, and Rackspace Cloud Storage).
+The DynamicMysqlDatabaseBackup is a Laravel package to dynamically take a dump from your Mysql database and storage to a filesystem (local filesystems, Amazon S3, and Rackspace Cloud Storage).
-It also allow the user to configurate how many days the dump file should remain in the storage, so it dynamically storage and remove the backup files.
+It also allow the user to configurate how many days the dump file should remain in the storage, so it dynamically storage and remove the backup files through Laravel's Scheduler.

 ## Install